CodeWindProgram/Group-6/README.md

 Sneha-Singh09 - sneharksingh@gmail.com
-Selected a database for our test platform after discussing with other group members Installed PostgreSQL on my system
+Selected a database for our test platform after discussing with other group members

+Installed PostgreSQL on my system
 Finalized the Design of the database for the test platform with group members.

 vj9206411 - vj9206411@gmail.com

-Installed PostgreSQL on my system.
+1.Installed PostgreSQL on my system.
-Finalized the database design with the group members for further execution.
+2.Finalized the database design with the group members for further execution.
-Updating the created database like adding some tables and their attribute.
+3.Updating the created database like adding some tables and their attribute.
-Perform test cases on database tables using SQL query.
+4.Perform test cases on database tables using SQL query.

 meghnamalviya - megmalviya12@gmail.com